Husain70/on-map-real-estate/README.md

 ```

 The compose file reads from `.env` for database credentials, API base URL, and Google Maps key.
 A Postgres health check gates backend startup to avoid race conditions.

+### Google Maps API key
+- Create a Maps JS API key in Google Cloud Console and enable the **Maps JavaScript API** (and restrict it to `http://localhost:5173/*` for local use).
+- Set `VITE_GOOGLE_MAPS_API_KEY` in the root `.env` (used by both Docker builds and the Vite dev server).
+- If no key is provided, the map stays in skeleton mode and calls are skipped; with an invalid key Google will block map tiles.

 ## Configuration & secrets
 - Copy `src/main/resources/application-example.properties` and set values via environment variables (`SPRING_DATASOURCE_*`, `OPENAI_API_KEY`, etc.).
 Avoid committing real secrets.